Raquel García Tomás: two feet firmly planted in reality

 How do you work together?

 We understand each other very well.
 I like the way she works during the creative process: her way of communicating, her character, her personality.
-I also like the final result, because working together makes us both better: with her, I feel like a better composer!
+I also like the end result, because working together makes us both better: with her, I feel like a better composer!

-Let's say it's a more adult work.
+Let's just say it's a more adult work.

 Mermaids, giant squids...?

-We fed each other.
+We fed off each other.

 Interesting.